hitzstuff/dispensary_menu_creator/README.md

 # Dispensary Menu Creator
-**Version:** 0.1.4-beta
+**Version:** 0.1.5-beta

 **Download Link:** https://drive.google.com/u/0/uc?id=1l6ef6J4XSu-b70IfCGji8KMB_HLj3np5&export=download

 # Recent Update:

-* The current program version is now listed in the bottom right corner.
-The color will change, and a message will appear if there is a newer version available.
+* The number of unassigned categories is now listed in the main window of the program.
-* A progress bar was added to display the progress of the menu creation process.
-* A minor adjustment was made to account for a categorical issue involving some products that do not have a "strain".
-* Numerous cosmetic changes were made.

-We don't talk about v0.1.3-beta.
+* The number of unassigned menu locations are also now listed in the main window, including the page number and menu letter of the unassigned locations.
+* Unassigned menu locations are now in yellow when navigating the "Cell Mapping Configuration" window.

 # About: